Review and Publication Process

-4. After the successful desk review, each paper will be sent first to a local reviewer and if the reviewer recommends publication, the paper is then sent to the first foreign reviewer.
-Again, if the paper passes through that stage, it is then sent to the second foreign reviewer.
+3. After the successful desk review, each paper will be sent first to a local reviewer and if the reviewer recommends publication, the paper is then sent to a foreign reviewer.

-5. Authors who have immediate publication needs can pay the reviewing fee (Rs.
-3000 to local, plus $100 to the first foreign, plus $100 to the second foreign reviewer) to the journal to avail simultaneous reviews from all three reviewers.
+4. Authors who have immediate publication needs can pay the reviewing fee (Rs.
+5000 to local, plus $100 (or equivalent) to the foreign reviewer) to the journal to avail simultaneous reviews from all the reviewers.
 Paying this fee does not guarantee publication.
 This fee is paid to the reviewers.

 - If the paper was sent for a review and the reviewer suggested “revise and resubmit”, however, the author(s) fail to submit a revised draft within the stipulated time.
 In such cases, the Editor will send two reminders to the authors with a deadline of 3 days.
 If the Editor does not receive any response from the authors, the authors will be blacklisted for future submissions.

 - If the author(s) decide to withdraw their paper at a stage when the paper has already been sent for the review.

 - If the authors were found to have submitted the article to other journals.

 Open Access Policy